LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-8-(Modules).md

 ## Studio (TF Notes)

 Refer to the notes you received from LaunchCode as you prepare for and run the studio.
-You can also access the notes [here](https://github.com/LaunchCodeEducation/intro-to-professional-web-dev-wiki/blob/master/wiki-materials/Combating-Imposter-Syndrome-TA-Notes.pdf).
+You can also access the notes [here](https://github.com/LaunchCodeEducation/intro-to-professional-web-dev-wiki/blob/master/wiki-materials/Building-Confidence-TA-Notes.pdf).

 ### Lesson 8 Studio

-1. Recognize that imposter syndrome is real and that the feelings it brings are normal.
+1. This studio coaches students how to build confidence in their coding skills, and recognize that self-doubt is common.
-1. Don't be afraid to offer your own experiences with imposter syndrome.
+1. Be ready to share your own experiences and tips for building confidence.
-1. Don't invalidate anyone's feelings.
+1. Be mindful of your students' feelings and doubts.